How To Bet On The World Cup Final in Japan | Japan Sports Betting Sites

 Apple Pay, Google Pay & Credit/Debit Cards Accepted Too

 Yes, Lucky Block are breaking through as one of the leading crypto sportsbooks in Hong Kong, but you can still join and deposit with Lucky Block with more traditional payment methods like Google and Apple Pay, plus the normal credit/debit cards.
-They’ve got all payment bases covered.
+They’ve got something for everyone on the payment front.

 Lucky Block Crypto Sportsbook in Japan